 Things didn’t ease up at all when the cans of it started moving around the city into distribution, with it flying off shelves at a record pace.
 It’s easy to say that this beer is an insane success.
 But why?
 What does it taste like?
+Ooooh… let’s talk.

 My Thoughts On Braxton Graeter’s Black Raspberry Chocolate Chip Milk Stout

 When you pour this in your glass you are greeted with what looks to be a dark black beer, though when you get it in the light you can catch dark brown highlights.
-It’s thick tan head sits on top like a thick scoop of ice cream.
+Its thick tan head sits on top like a thick scoop of ice cream.

 From the moment it hits your glass you start to smell the roasty chocolate aromas, and when you get your nose into your glass you can find the light touch of the black raspberry.

-This is one of those glasses that I just want to hold in my mouth forever.
+This is one of those beers that I just want to hold in my mouth forever.
 It’s a dream.
 The beer really shines when you keep that thought of the ice cream in your head while you drink it.
 It’s a really great milk stout by itself, with a thick, creamy mouthfeel that takes its brilliant use of chocolate to a new level.
 When you think of the ice cream, though, you’ll find the creaminess and the chocolate chip taste separating itself to a new place in your mind.
 The Black raspberries come in at the end with just a slight sweet kiss, leaving themselves to linger on the tongue.